-Charyl Stockwell Academy will celebrate its 19th birthday on September 11, 2015.
+Charyl Stockwell Academy celebrated its 20th birthday on September 11, 2016.
 Over the years, the commitment to the mission of providing a safe place for children to grow and learn has never wavered or lost its inspiration.
-It has been developed, deepened and refined into five core philosophies and extensive researched-based best practices that directly align to and drive it.
+It has been developed, deepened and refined into five core philosophies and extensive researched-based best practices that directly align to and drive the mission.
 The Academy has embraced accountability measures, understanding that inside the mission of a safe school is student learning and achievement at the highest level.

-CSA District serves a thousand students in Kindergarten through High School and will graduate its fourth senior class on June 7, 2015.
-The District has two campus locations, both with beautiful and well maintained buildings and grounds.
-CSA Elementary School is located in Hartland.
-CSPA Secondary School, which encompasses the Middle School and the High School, is located in Brighton.
+CSA District serves over 1100 students in Kindergarten through High School and will graduate its seventh senior class in June of 2018.
+The District has two campus locations, both with beautiful and well-maintained buildings and grounds.
+CSA Elementary School is located in Hartland, Michigan.
+CSPA Secondary School, which encompasses the Middle School and High School, is located in Brighton, Michigan.
 The comprehensive high school program includes Honors and Advanced Placement course work with an 80% or above mastery learning standard that is the high expectation requirement for all students in the District.
 In addition, CSPA High School is certified as an International Baccalaureate (IB) World School and offers all students the opportunity to earn an IB Diploma.

-CSA District includes a comprehensive music and performing arts program, student government, National Honors Society, a FIRST Robotics program whose team this year attended the World Championships for the second consecutive year, and a comprehensive athletic program that has membership in the Michigan High School Athletic Association (MHSAA).
-In addition, the District offers a wide variety of extracurricular and after school activities that enhance the curriculum, develop the whole child, and align to the mission and core philosophies.
+CSA District offers a comprehensive music and performing arts program, student government, National Honors Society, a FIRST Robotics program whose team has competed in the World Championships multiple times and a comprehensive athletic program that is a member of the Michigan High School Athletic Association (MHSAA).
+The District offers a wide variety of extracurricular and after school activities that enhance the curriculum, develop the whole child and align to the mission and core philosophies.

-Due to the hard work and dedication of many stakeholders and with support services from CS Partners, CSA District today is ranked in the top 10% of all public schools in Michigan and in the top 10 of all charter schools in Michigan.
+Due to the hard work and dedication of many stakeholders and with support services from CS Partners, CSA District today is ranked as a top performing school district among all public schools in Michigan.
 CSPA High School students have consistently performed well on the ACT and SAT, several times achieving the highest score among all public high schools in Livingston County.
-CSPA graduates have been accepted into some of the nation’s best high standards four-year universities such as University of Michigan, Michigan State University, California Polytechnic State University, University of Notre Dame, Pennsylvania State University, Georgia Tech, Butler University, United States Military Academy at West Point, Hope College, Alma College, Albion College, Hillsdale College and Michigan Technological University.
+CSPA High School graduates have been accepted into some of the nation’s best high standards four-year universities such as University of Michigan, Michigan State University, California Polytechnic State University, University of Notre Dame, Georgia Tech, Butler University, United States Military Academy at West Point, Hope College, Alma College, Albion College, Hillsdale College and Michigan Technological University.

-The spirit of innovation is a hallmark of the District and has resulted in, just to name a few, innovations related to the delivery of services and support to students with diverse needs (including academically gifted students), teacher training and evaluation, forming the partnership with parents, implementing an organizational delivery model that allows for continuous progress/mastery learning, teacher collaboration, processes and procedures that create a high expectations professional culture and a character education program that is based on psychological theory (internal motivation psychology).
+The spirit of innovation is a hallmark of the District and has resulted in, just to name a few, innovations related to the delivery of services and support to students with diverse needs, teacher training and evaluation, forming the partnership with parents, implementing an organizational delivery model that allows for continuous progress/mastery learning, teacher collaboration, processes and procedures that create a high expectations professional culture and a character education program that is based on psychological theory (internal motivation psychology).